petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-an-iframe-client-extension.md

 Now that your client extension is deployed, configure Liferay to use it.

-## Use the Client Extension on a Page
+## Use the IFrame Client Extension

 Add your deployed client extension to a page in Liferay: